IgniteUI/igniteui-docfx/en/components/chip.md

 #### Initializing Chips

 The [`IgxChipComponent`]({environment:angularApiUrl}/classes/igxchipcomponent.html) is the main class for a chip elemenent and the [`IgxChipsAreaComponent`]({environment:angularApiUrl}/classes/igxchipsareacomponent.html) is the main class for a chip area.
-The chip area is used when handling more complex scenarios that require interaction between chips (dragging, selection, navigation and etc.).
-The [`IgxChipComponent`]({environment:angularApiUrl}/classes/igxchipcomponent.html) has an an [`id`]({environment:angularApiUrl}/classes/igxchipcomponent.html#id) input so that the different chips can be easily distinguished.
+The chip area is used when handling more complex scenarios that require interaction between chips (dragging, selection, navigation etc.).
+The [`IgxChipComponent`]({environment:angularApiUrl}/classes/igxchipcomponent.html) has an [`id`]({environment:angularApiUrl}/classes/igxchipcomponent.html#id) input so that the different chips can be easily distinguished.
 If [`id`]({environment:angularApiUrl}/classes/igxchipcomponent.html#id) is not provided it will be automatically generated.

 Example of using [`igxChip`]({environment:angularApiUrl}/classes/igxchipcomponent.html) with [`igxChipArea`]({environment:angularApiUrl}/classes/igxchipsareacomponent.html):